NAC Mechanical & Electrical Services

 • Is the job-site clean and tidy, with minimal trip hazards, dust and debris.

 • Are emergency plans communicated with employees?
 Do employees know what to do in the event of an emergency?
+First Aid Kits are available?

 • Subcontractors are wearing PPE, following Fall protection requirements, and using equipment safely.